Nuclear structure: Self-consistent approaches of the Hartree–Fock type

-The relativistic mean field approaches
+Relativistic mean field approaches

 Born first in the 1970s with the works of John Dirk Walecka on quantum hadrodynamics, the relativistic models of the nucleus were sharpened up towards the end of the 1980s by P. Ring and coworkers.
 The starting point of these approaches is the relativistic quantum field theory.
 In this context, the nucleon interactions occur via the exchange of virtual particles called mesons.
 The idea is, in a first step, to build a Lagrangian containing these interaction terms.
 Second, by an application of the least action principle, one gets a set of equations of motion.
 The real particles (here the nucleons) obey the Dirac equation, whilst the virtual ones (here the mesons) obey the Klein–Gordon equations.

 In view of the non-perturbative nature of strong interaction, and also since the exact potential form of this interaction between groups of nucleons is relatively badly known, the use of such an approach in the case of atomic nuclei requires drastic approximations.
 The main simplification consists in replacing in the equations all field terms (which are operators in the mathematical sense) by their mean value (which are functions).
 In this way, one gets a system of coupled integro-differential equations, which can be solved numerically, if not analytically.

-The interacting boson model
+Interacting boson model

 The interacting boson model (IBM) is a model in nuclear physics in which nucleons are represented as pairs, each of them acting as a boson particle, with integral spin of 0, 2 or 4.
 This makes calculations feasible for larger nuclei.

 There are several branches of this model - in one of them (IBM-1) one can group all types of nucleons in pairs, in others (for instance - IBM-2) one considers protons and neutrons in pairs separately.